gridsome/gridsome/packages/source-wordpress/README.md

 # @gridsome/source-wordpress

-> WordPress source for Gridsome
+> WordPress source for Gridsome.
+This package is under development and API might change before v1 is released.

 ## Usage